Terrible sea monsters. Creepy monsters of the deep sea. Basilisk - Poisonous snakes

 Loch Ness monster

-The most famous sea monster, which, by and large, is freshwater and not marine, but it is possible that it can live in salt water.
+The most famous sea monster, which, by and large, is freshwater and not sea, but it is possible that it can live in salt water.

 This unknown creature was first discovered in 1933, and there is still no clear evidence that it existed or exists.

-His photographs appear in the press from time to time, but the scientific communities of all countries doubt their authenticity.
+His photographs appear in the press from time to time, but scientific communities in all countries doubt their authenticity.

 However, it remains one of the most popular legendary creatures, and many researchers are still trying to find evidence of its existence.